 The Company Business Development team is focused on growth initiatives.
 Historically, the Company's business has been developed largely through existing client relationships, word-of-mouth, and marketplace presence.
 These relationships will continue to be fostered and leveraged to introduce cross-selling opportunities and generate new clients in the Company's existing industry sectors.
-In addition, the Business Development team will focus on developing strategic alliances and partnerships to further the Company's reach.
+In addition, the Business Development team will be expanded, both internally and through strategic alliances and partnerships, and will focus in areas of demand including: